 Never use extension leads, appliances and cords near the pool.
 It would only take a splash from inside the pool or someone dripping onto the cord to possibly present an electrical danger.
 It is always a good idea to opt for battery-operated appliances and equipment instead of objects that require a cord to be plugged in.
 Minimising and even eliminating the use of cords around the pool area will reduce the risk of accidents occurring that could damage the electrical cord with serious consequences.

 You should never use the pool during a storm.
 If lightning were to strike in the water, it produces an electric current which is potentially deadly.
 Furthermore, if the lightning struck the equipment that keeps the pool wired and running, the risk would be just the same.
 The safest option is to get out of the water if there is a storm, eliminating the danger of electrocution.

 Get a licensed electrician to do your wiring

 If you’re unsure about an electrical issue, or if you think you may need new wiring or repairs, always call a licensed electrician, no matter how minor the job.

-If you have any questions about your electronics at home or would like to know more about installation or maintenance, please don’t hesitate to give us a call.
-With over 9 years experience under our belt, we pride ourselves on providing air con services of the highest quality.
+If you have any questions about your electronics at home or would like to know more about electrical installation or electrical maintenance, please don’t hesitate to give us a call.
+With over 9 years of experience under our belt, we pride ourselves on providing air con services of the highest quality.
 Get in touch with us today.